 Twitter Ads vs Facebook vs Instagram Ads

 In general, advertising on Facebook and Instagram allows you to reach a larger audience.
 Since Instagram is owned by Facebook, they offer similar ad tools.
-Additionally, Facebook ads comes with some impressive targeting tools, so you're able to narrow down salary, purchase behavior, hobbies, Facebook communities, and more.
+Additionally, Facebook ads come with some impressive targeting tools, so you're able to narrow down salary, purchase behavior, hobbies, Facebook communities, and more.

 Facebook advertising's interface is relatively easy and intuitive for the user.
-Facebook ads can be relatively cheap, as well -- in fact, Facebook boasts "Some people spend more on coffee each day than they do on their ad campaigns".
+Facebook ads can be relatively cheap, as well — in fact, Facebook points out that, "Some people spend more on coffee each day than they do on their ad campaigns".
 While it depends on the campaign you're running, you can often set a budget as little as $2 to $3 per day.

 Ultimately, it's likely best to try Twitter, Facebook, and Instagram for a while if you're unsure which one works better for your brand.
 Over time, you'll gain valuable insights into how well your posts perform on these sites, enabling you to dedicate more time to one over the other.
 Since they're free to use, there's no harm in initially trying all three.